-- Horsmonden Kindergarten promote healthy eating at all times.
+Horsmonden Kindergarten promote healthy eating at all times.
 As a minimum, children are offered: one item of fruit/raw vegetable (e.g. apple, pear, banana, satsuma), one protein (e.g. cheese), one item of carbohydrate (e.g. bread, breadsticks, crackers).
-In addition, we always offer water or milk to the children. - Parents are encouraged to provide healthy lunch boxes including a cold pack.
+In addition, we always offer water or milk to the children.